MDeseo/sql-challenge/README.md

 ## DATA ENGINEERING

 A database was created in Postgres pgAdmin4 version 6.12.
-A schema for each of the six CSV files provided in the folder 'data' was created ansd the 'schema' was saved in the folder 'EmployeeSQL.'
+A schema for each of the six CSV files provided in the folder 'data' was created and the 'schema' was saved in the folder 'EmployeeSQL.'
 Primary key was assigned to unique column(s) and foreign key(s) were also specified.

 The tables were created in the following csv file order: